kiran/kiran.github.io/_posts/2014-12-17-minoru-jacket.md

 The process was a little nerve-wracking, since I wasn't being particularly careful about keeping anything straight or measured.
 I'm pretty glad it worked out in the end.

-{% img left /images/minoru-jacket/elastic-ribbon.jpg 300 Elastic tied to Ribbon %}
+{% img right /images/minoru-jacket/elastic-ribbon.jpg 300 Elastic tied to Ribbon %}

 I had some difficulty threading the elastic through the casing, given how tight the casing ended up, so I ended up threading through some ribbon, tying that to the elastic, and pulling the elastic through.